kalrish/aws-music/README.md

          Choose an instance type with good network bandwidth.
 Barely any compute power is needed.

-     2. Attach the builds volume to the instance.
+     2. Get the instance's public IP address.

+     3. Connect to the instance.
+Download the build corresponding to the relevant profile.